When you’ve lived with Chronic Illness for a number of years, at some point, you adjust to a new way of living. You eventually find a new norm.

 I thought I had a good handle on the nature of my disease and in general I do.

-However, the latest attack has been so severe every aspect of my life needs to be reviewed.
+However, the latest attack on my spine has been so severe every aspect of my life, our life, needs to be reviewed further.

 It’s surreal and I need to admit to myself……it is scary.

 In the space of 2 months I’ve gone from being chronically disabled, using crutches and a walker to mobilise, to severely disabled, with the very real possibility of being permanently in a wheelchair.
-Permanently unable to do some of the simpler day to-day basic care tasks without help.
+Permanently unable to do some of the simpler day to-day basic care tasks I’ve been trying to hold on to.

-My pain levels in my lower spine are currently unbelievable.
+My pain levels in my lower spine are currently unbelievable and unrelenting.
 They are beyond anything my broken femur threw at me.
 The consistent throbbing is almost audible.

 Big decisions are confronting me at every turn.

 I know I will find a way to adjust.
+I always do, we always do.
 At the moment though I am being swamped in a sea of surrealism.

 Shake It Off